harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

   </div>
   <p>
-    I am happy to discuss potential research opportunities with undergraduate students, including summer projects.
-In some cases, projects may also develop into collaborations involving other researchers.
-Please feel free to reach out by email if you are interested!
+    I welcome inquiries from undergraduate students interested in research.
+If you would like to discuss potential projects or collaborations, please feel free to reach out by email.
   </p>
 </div>